Does an Apprehended Domestic Violence Order (ADVO) prevent me from seeing my children?

 The Family Law Courts take allegations of domestic violence very seriously and will do all things necessary to obtain information from independent third parties to verify or test the allegations.
 This can include obtaining information from New South Wales Police and the Department of Communities and Justice (formerly DOCs/FACs).

+If you have been served with an ADVO, you will need to obtain legal advice as soon as possible to establish whether time with your children will be impacted.
 In most situations, depending on the terms of the ADVO, time with your children can continue but there may need to be certain conditions put in place.

 An example of such conditions may include:

-- That the parent does not consume alcohol or illicit substances during and prior to their time with the children;
+- That the parent does not consume alcohol or illicit substances during and prior to their time with the children.

 - That the parent’s time with the children be supervised by a family member and/or a professional supervision service.